hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 ## Advanced Example

-The above example shows how to deploy a compute instance from a pre-existing resource.
-Below is another example that demonstrates compute instance deployment with dependency on dynamic resources and a few other possible configuration options.
+The above example shows how to deploy a compute instance from pre-existing resources.
+Below is another code sample demonstrating compute instance deployment using dynamic resources and additional optional configurations with **hpegl_metal_host.**

 ```hcl
 terraform {